kensanata/phoebe/README.md

       sha256$54c0b95dd56aebac1432a3665107d3aec0d4e28fef905020ed6762db49e84ee1);
     use App::Phoebe::RegisteredEditorsOnly;

-The way to do it is to request the _certificate_ from your friends (not their key!) and run the following:
+If you have your editor’s client certificate (not their key!), run the following to get the fingerprint:

     openssl x509 -in client-cert.pem -noout -sha256 -fingerprint \
     | sed -e 's/://g' -e 's/SHA256 Fingerprint=/sha256$/' \
     | tr [:upper:] [:lower:]

-This should give you your friend’s fingerprint in the correct format to add to the list above.
-Add it, and restart the wiki.
+This should give you the fingerprint in the correct format to add to the list above.
+Add it, and restart Phoebe.

+If a visitor uses a fingerprint that Phoebe doesn’t know, the fingerprint is printed in the log (if your log level is set to “info” or more), so you can get it from there in case the user can’t send you their client certificate, or tell you what the fingerprint is.

 You should also have a login link somewhere such that people can login immediately.
 If they don’t, and they try to save, their client is going to ask